PurwadhikaDev/AlphaGroup_JC_DS_OL_15_FinalProject/README.md

+This repository is reserved for the final project results made by Group Alpha of JCDSOL-015 by:

+- Matthew Adi Simanjaya
+- Arga Taufiq Fairuza
+- Irma Lusyana Manik

-# AlphaGroup_JC_DS_OL_15_FinalProject
+# **ATTENTION!**

+The fully-processed dataframe available after the running of the .ipynb is too big to be put in Github.
+It is hence deposited in Google Drive via this link: https://drive.google.com/drive/folders/1iuGwJI5c9hYH0dBaCrJAi6nJRqUefACW?usp=sharing

 ## Update 26/11/2024:

-Added links in the README to the datasets used for this project (and uploaded the relevant source materials from those links into the repository), uploaded the resultant dataframe downloaded at the end of running the notebook, added a screenshot of the Tableau dashboard, and expanded the summary of the README.
+Added links in the README to the datasets used for this project (and uploaded the relevant source materials from those links into the repository), added a screenshot of the Tableau dashboard, and expanded the summary of the README.

 Link to all the core datasets used for this project: https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce?resource=download&select=olist_orders_dataset.csv